jpedro/jpedro.github.io/bash-dispatch.md

 ### One more thing

-I also get tired to update the usage echo strings.
+I'm also tired to update the usage echo strings.

 It's much easier to write the usage in a comment in the beginning of the file and grep it.
 Example: